Naso, Bemidabar, & Vayakheil: Reconstructing

 5. Wohl Archaeological Museum, Ha Kara’im Street, Jerusalem.

-Vayakheil & Psalm 13: Waiting for Contentment
+Vayakheil & Psalm 13: Waiting in Contentment

 detail of “Moses on Mt.
 Sinai” by Jean-Leon Gerome, ca. 1900